sscardapane/reprodl2021/README.md

 ## Local set-up

-The use-case of the course is an audio classification model trained on the [ESC-50](https://github.com/karolpiczak/ESC-50) dataset.
+The use case of the course is an audio classification model trained on the [ESC-50](https://github.com/karolpiczak/ESC-50) dataset.
 To set-up your local machine (or a proper virtual / remote environment), configure [Anaconda](https://www.anaconda.com/products/individual), and create a clean environment:

 ```bash
 conda create -n reprodl; conda activate reprodl